 Please note that the current application period for TEPs runs until 25 August (Basic Training) / 6 October (Advanced Training) 2019.

 Successful participation in a TEP program may be counted for 1 work unit credit per online training unit (1 AE = 45 minutes) for our 120 AE Certificate in Area A (Teaching and Learning Concepts) at the Basic Level.
 Detailed information on the Advanced Level Certificate.

-In addition to this obligatory preliminary meeting, those prospective participants who would like personal advisement and support from ProfiLehre regarding TEP or the integration of Online Facilitated Dialogue in their courses can apply for free coaching, which begins with a two-hour consultation meeting.
+Prospective participants who would like personal advisement and support from ProfiLehre regarding TEP or the integration of Online Facilitated Dialogue in their courses can apply for free coaching, which begins with a two-hour consultation meeting.

 Upon completion of coaching, you will of course also receive a certificate of participation which contributes to two work unit credits (Area A, Basic Level) for our University Teaching Certificates.

 If you would like to take advantage of coaching on the topic of Virtual Exchange, please contact us at: